 The consequences become even more severe under these circumstances, and you may be faced with serious prison time, a permanent loss of your driver’s license, a loss of your vehicle, and many other public embarrassments that would likely result in your loss of career, educational, and housing opportunities.

-A: In most legal situations, unless you are a legal scholar yourself, it is a good idea to at least consult a lawyer for help.
+A: In most legal situations, unless you are a legal scholar yourself, it is a good idea to at least consult a criminal defense lawyer for help.
 Challenging a DWI charge is an uphill struggle unless you have decent legal representation by your side.
 You will need someone who can argue on your behalf.
 Even if you intend to plead guilty and endure the punishments, you should consider talking to a lawyer to decide if that is indeed the proper course of action for your situation.

 A: The total amount of court costs is entirely subjective and dependent on the case at hand.
 Depending on the severity of your offense, court costs can range anywhere from $100 to $4,000, regardless of whether there is a guilty plea or not.
 A DWI is a criminal charge, not a civil one, meaning that you will have to appear before a judge, regardless of how you plead.
 Ultimately, the judge will rule on your court costs.